pupuyuan/Gimbal/README.md

 # Gimbal
  A 3-axis gimbal for camare stabilizing has been designed in this program.
+The architecture of the system is not optimal for  commercial purpose, but for study.
+In the system, algorithms for gimbal modeling, attitude solution, motor control, fusion filtering etc. will be used and high speed communication between multi-MCU with DMA will also be verified.
+Green hands can learn the relative algorithms by following this program; past masters could develop high performance scheme in this platform.